 There are over 40 comedians coming together from around the world to take part in this event, so you are sure to find a gig right up your alley.

-Make sure you book your car hire in Brisbane now.
-That way, come February 25 – March 23 you will be be totally prepared to get from location to location and won't miss out on any of the laughs.
+Make sure you book your car rental Brisbane wide now.
+That way, come February 25 – March 23 you will be totally prepared to get from location to location and won’t miss out on any of the laughs.
+If you’re flying in from out-of-state, we can also help you find a great deal on a Brisbane Airport car rental.

 Whether you are after a dose of one-liners, satirical observations or improvisational comedy, there is guaranteed to be something to tickle your fancy.
 Here are some of the highlights you can expect to see at this festival.